nathancharlesjones/Comparison-of-OOP-techniques-in-C/3b_ADT-example-with-the-Template-Method-Pattern/README.md

 4. Add condiments
 5. Add whipped cream

 We don't want each of the derived classes to re-implement this entire method, just the individual pieces as needed, so we'll use the "Template Method" pattern.
-To accomplish this, notice how our "prepare" method merely calls functions associated with the five steps above:
+To accomplish this, notice how our `prepare()` method merely calls functions associated with the five steps above:

 ```
 // source/CaffeinatedBeverage.c